Morganucodon: Biology

+Size and build

 Morganucodon was a small, plantigrade animal.
 The tail was moderately long.
 According to Kemp (2005), "the skull was 2–3 cm in length and a presacral body length of about 10 cm [4 inches].
 In general appearance, it would have looked like a shrew or mouse".
 There is evidence that it had specialized glands used for grooming, which may indicate that, like present day mammals, it had fur.

+Reproduction and lifespan

+In the pelvic region, Morganucodon has remains of an epipubic bone, similar to that of modern marsupials and monotremes, indicating it had a similar pouch structure.
+Considering both other cynodonts like Lystrosaurus and modern monotremes laid eggs, Morganucodon too was likely oviparious, laying eggs.
+The eggs were probably small and leathery, like those found in modern monotremes.